mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.7.7
+Update: Added auto-cancellation for inbound requests that are stuck waiting on warpers
+Bugfix: Made escape key work like other UI Windows.
+Now settings menu won't be shown if Escape is hit with request window open

 #### v2.7.6
 Bugfix: Fixed issue where orbital collectors would be used as supply despite 'Never Use Mecha Energy' config being enabled